Here is our latest newsletter to keep you informed about just a few of the activities and issues concerning Unexpected Wildlife Refuge.

-Turkey vultures survey our headquarters
+Black vultures survey our headquarters

-If you look carefully, you can see several turkey vultures in this tree which stands near our headquarters.
+If you look closely, you can see several black vultures in this tree which stands near our headquarters.
 Although some people may not think these individuals are 'attractive', beauty is in the eye of the beholder.
 We think they are physically appealing, especially when watching their graceful soaring through the sky.
 Of course, they are a critical part of the ecosystem, helping maintain the cycle of life and death through their scavenging.
 We are not sure, however, what was their interest in our headquarters...

 Walking stick and Refuge sign

 Although this photo was taken many months ago, we thought you might enjoy seeing this walking stick on one of our signs.
 Walking sticks comprise just a few of the myriad of insects who live at the Refuge.
 It seems apropos that this individual chose to settle on a sign announcing protection of wildlife.
 (As an aside, you might notice that this sign was nailed to a tree, something that no longer is allowed at the Refuge.
 Our current policy is that all signs must be placed on posts independent of plant life.
 One of our long-term projects is to replace all signs attached to trees and we are always in need of volunteers to assist with this task.
 If you are interested in helping, let us know.)

 Phellinus fungus on tree